farhatbaig/assessment-reactJS/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - React Hook Form for efficient form handling
-- React i18next for internationalization support# assessment-reactJS
+- React i18next for internationalization support